GAME DESIGN

 Fenway Park's Tiny Foul Territory gives hitters an extra life (89% chance of a foul into the stands instead of being caught in fair territory)and increases batting averages at Fenway.

-Realism and attention to Baseball's subtleties is at the heart of the design of DYNASTY and is what makes the game so fascinating to play.
-The goal was to make DYNASTY even more realistic yet easier to play than the game I previously designed - the Pursue the Pennant board game.
+Realism and attention to Baseball's subtleties is at the heart of the design of DYNASTY League Baseball and is what makes the game so fascinating to play.
+The goal was to make DYNASTY League Baseball even more realistic and accurate yet easier to play than the game I previously designed the Pursue the Pennant board game.
+DYNASTY League Baseball is truly Pursue the Pennant perfected.

-Back in the Spring of 1992 when we first started working on the concept of the computer versions, I was discussing my approach with Dave Sausser, a friend of mine from California.
-Dave was explaining that what he really wanted to see was the DYNASTY Board game translated into a computer version.
-He did not want a "computer game".
-He wanted a game that played on the computer.
+Back in the Spring of 1992 when we first started working on the concept of the game design concept, I was discussing my approach with Dave Sausser, a friend of mine from California.
+Dave was explaining that what he really wanted to see was the DYNASTY League Baseball Board game translated into a computer version.
+He did not want a black box "computer game".
+He wanted a transparent game that played on the computer.

 As Dave explained; "I don't like magic.
 There's no transparency in other games.
 There's no real way of digging into it and figuring out what the logic behind determining the results is.
 That's the beauty of the table game.
 How does a player's range rating affect the game?
 You don't have a clue in other computer games on how ratings are used and when.
 In fact, you could have ratings that the computer never used and no one would know."

-Ozzie Smith shows off his A+ range rating on this play deep in the hole at shortstop.
+Ozzie Smith will shows off his A+ range rating for you on plays deep in the hole at shortstop.
 You know exactly when Ozzie's range rating comes into play and what % chance he has of making the play vs. other shortstops.

 "I have received the 3rd edition charts and played my first game which I enjoyed greatly.
 I find your layout very easy to grasp and realistic.
 Your web page nailed it on the head with the